Connect with others who understand.

 Written by Marnie Willman

-If you’re living with lupus, you may experience unexplained weight gain during the course of treatment.
-Although unexpected weight changes can be frustrating, knowing what may be causing weight gain can help you better manage it.
+If you’re living with lupus, you may experience unplanned and unwanted weight gain during the course of treatment.
+Although unexpected weight changes can be frustrating or concerning, understanding the underlying cause can help you better manage them.

 Causes of Weight Gain When You’re Living With Lupus

 The most common form of lupus is systemic lupus erythematosus (SLE).
-While SLE can affect anyone, 90 percent of new SLE diagnoses occur among women of childbearing age.
-Weight changes during this time of life are normal, but living with lupus can make maintaining your weight an even bigger challenge for many reasons.
+While SLE can affect anyone, more than 90 percent of SLE diagnoses occur in women, often starting at childbearing age, according to Medscape.
+Weight changes during this time of life are normal, but living with lupus can make maintaining a healthy weight an even bigger challenge for many reasons.

 Make sure you tell your rheumatologist if you’re experiencing weight changes.
 Your doctor may be able to make recommendations or change your treatment plan to reduce any impact on your weight.